BUILT TO MANUFACTURE

 MISSION-CRITICAL TENANCY

 Manufacturing operations are expensive and disruptive to relocate.
-High switching costs and embedded tenant investment translate into long-duration occupancy, sticky tenants, and consistent renewals.
+High switching costs and embedded tenant investment translate into long-duration occupancy and sticky tenants.

 03